Natalio-R/Recommended-Products/README.md

 3. Finally, the selected products will be displayed in a list where you can see the name, price and ID of the product, along with a Delete button in case you want to delete the product from the list.

+## How do we show the products in the Frontoffice?

+As soon as the module is installed, it is automatically registered in the `displayHome` hook.

+To move the position of the module within the hook, it is necessary to go to the positions section of PrestaShop, look for the `displayHome` hook and move the module to the position that you like best.

+To finish, you only have to update the Frontoffice tab and you will be able to see the changes made.

 ## View in the Front-Office

 Now if you go to the main page of the store, you can see the list of recommended products.
 A simple view where you can see the _image of the product_, _name_, _price_, button to _add to cart_ and another button to _add the product to the favorites list_.